yorin/rackspace-api-cli/README.md

-# rackspace-cdn-cli
+# rackspace-api-cli
-cli script develop to interface with rackspace cdn api
+a collection of cli scripts develop to interface with rackspace api